Talk to sales Contact Login English

 When planning your virtual restaurant concept, it’s important to ensure delivery efficiency for food orders.
 Running a virtual restaurant is about delivery optimization.
 If your food arrives cold or isn’t up to par, clients might not order from you again.

-If you have a physical restaurant and are looking to create a virtual brand, decide which food items you will offer for delivery and if you want to create any new dishes just for delivery.
+If you have a physical restaurant (if you don’t have one, read first this: how to lease a restaurant space) and are looking to create a virtual brand, decide which food items you will offer for delivery and if you want to create any new dishes just for delivery.
 With a virtual restaurant, you can offer a slightly different menu that clients can use only for online ordering.

 Facts about virtual restaurant concept planning